Hospitality Careers: Options, Job Titles, and Descriptions

 - Valet Parking Attendant

-Waiter/Waitress.
 Waiters and waitresses work in restaurants, bars, hotels, casinos, and other food-serving establishments.
 They interact directly with customers taking orders, serving food and beverages, and take payments from patrons.

 While no formal education is required, waiters and waitresses must have strong interpersonal and communication skills.
 They also have to be detail-oriented because they need to remember customers’ orders, especially complicated drink orders.
 This job is ideal for people in the hospitality industry who want to engage with customers face-to-face.
+According to the BLS, waiters and waitresses earn a median annual salary of $22,890.

 Other job titles similar to waiter and waitress in the hospitality industry include: